FREQUENTLY ASKED QUESTIONS

 Goods and services tax (GST), is a sales tax which is currently 15%.
 GST is included in all prices.
 All our prices include GST

 You can cancel up to 30 days before your hire start date with no fee.
-If you cancel less than 29 day prior to bike hire, there will be no refund, we will do all we can to cancel accommodation/activities bookings.
-No refund for early return of your motorcycle.
+If you cancel less than 29 day prior to bike hire, we will approach this on a case by case basis given the current situation around the world with covid 19.
+There will be no refund for early return of your motorcycle.

 If you choose to finish your hire early/changing your travel plans, we are unable to refund the unused portion of the rental.